flowerinthenight/flowerinthenight.github.io/_posts/2017-10-30-nativestore.md

 comments: true
 ---

 This post is to show a simple way of using Docker's [credential helper package](https://github.com/docker/docker-credential-helpers) to utilize the system's native credential store as storage for your Golang-based CLI applications' login credentials.
-This means Keychain for OSX, `wincred` for Windows, and [`pass`](https://www.passwordstore.org/) for Linux.
+This means Keychain for OSX, [`wincred`](https://msdn.microsoft.com/en-us/library/windows/desktop/aa374792(v=vs.85).aspx) for Windows, and [`pass`](https://www.passwordstore.org/) for Linux.
 We use [`pass`](https://www.passwordstore.org/) here since [`secretservice`](https://specifications.freedesktop.org/secret-service/), although supported, doesn't work out of the box in headless servers.

 Here's a simple implementation of our `Set`, `Get`, and `Del` functions.